 Extended Diagnostic Information File (FILENAME_EDX)

-Contains diagnostic information using a validated standard diagnostic system [text or excel] .
+Contains diagnostic information using a validated standard diagnostic system [Diagnostic Code Sets] .
 The file allows submissions of multiple diagnoses per individual, but it is also important to report the standard diagnostic code for individuals with only one diagnosis.
 This file facilitates cross-study and cross-disorder analyses and is required for many studies – see the terms of your Notice of Grant award.
 Any ind_id in this file must have a record in the _sub file.

 Race/Ethnicity File (FILENAME_RE)